Last updated: 21st November 2020

-We decided to take a big holiday adventure across China, by plane and train.
+We decided to take a self guided tour and adventure across China by plane and train.
 You really need months to appreciate it, as it’s such a huge country, but being time poor, we tried to squeeze it all in just over a week!
 After months of meticulous planning by Garth, Beijing was our first stop on our grand tour of China.
 A huge historic city of imposing architecture and history.

 Tiananmen Square & The Forbidden City

 So out to Beijing we ventured feeling very excited, not knowing what to expect.
-We didn’t bother with public transport as taxis were so cheap and walking between places was also easy.
+We didn’t bother with public transport as taxis are so cheap and walking between places is easy.
 We started in Tiananmen Square, where it immediately felt quite oppressive with dozens of security guards and the imposing communist buildings set against a surreal sky.
-It was quickly apparent how poor the air quality was, the twilight looking sky was filled with smog.
+It was quickly apparent how poor the air quality is in Beijing, the twilight looking sky was filled with smog.
 Everyone seemed to be wearing face masks, apart from us!

-Then we noticed all eyes are on you – not just the security guards but Chinese tourists who are taking pictures of you.
-Despite the language barrier lots of people gestured for our photo with them, which we obliged, we realised it was because they had never seen any westerners.
+Then we noticed all eyes were on us – not just the security guards but Chinese tourists who were taking pictures of us.
+Despite the language barrier lots of people gestured for a photo with them, which we obliged, we realised it was because they probably have never seen any westerners.

-Phil & Garth at the Gate of Heavenly Peace
+Phil & Garth at the Heavenly Peace Gate

 The exterior walls of The Forbidden City